The u-root cpu command

 In the worst case, to properly run a binary from one system, on another system, one must copy everything in the local file system to the remote system.
 That is obviously difficult, and might be impossible if the remote system has no disk, only memory.

 One might propose having the remote system mount the local system via NFS or Samba.
 While this was a common approach years ago, it comes with its own set of problems: all the remote systems are now hostage to the reliability of the NFS or Samba server.
 But there’s a bigger problem: there is still no guarantee that the remote system is using the same library versions and files that the user’s desktop is using.
-The NFS server might provide, e.g., Suse, to the remote system; the user’s desktop might be running Ubuntu.
-If the user compiles on their desktop, the binary might still not run on the remote system, as the Suse libraries might be different.
+The NFS server might provide, e.g. SUSE, to the remote system; the user’s desktop might be running Ubuntu.
+If the user compiles on their desktop, the binary might still not run on the remote system, as the SUSE libraries might be different.
 This is a common problem.

 Still worse, with an NFS root, everyone can see everyone’s files.
 It’s like living in an apartment building with glass walls.
 Glass houses only look good in architecture magazines.
 People want privacy.

-solves the problem of safely getting logged in to a remote machine.
+ssh solves the problem of safely getting logged in to a remote machine.
 While

 this is no small accomplishment, it is a lot like being parachuted into a